 That soul in a blood-kinship be bound.

 This first man was created in Eden, a Sumerian word which means ‘flat terrain’.
 In the Epic of Gilgamesh, Eden is mentioned as the garden of the gods and is located somewhere in Mesopotamia between the Tigris and Euphrates rivers.

 Initially human beings were unable to reproduce on their own, but were later modified with the help of Enki and Ninki.
-Thus Adapa is created as a fully functional and independent human being.
-This ‘modification’ was done without the approval of Enki’s brother, Enlil, and a conflict between the gods begins.
-Enlil becomes the adversary of man, and the Sumerian tablet mentions that men served gods and went through much hardship and suffering.
+Thus, Adapa was created as a fully functional and independent human being.
+This ‘modification’ was done without the approval of Enki’s brother, Enlil, and a conflict between the gods began.
+Enlil became the adversary of man, and the Sumerian tablet mentions that men served gods and went through much hardship and suffering.

-Although not the exact creation story involving two trees in Eden, Adapa, with the help of Enki, ascends to Anu where he fails to answer a question about ‘the bread and water of life’.
-Opinions vary on the similarities between these two creation stories, but one thing remains clear: immortality is meant for gods, not for men.
+Adapa, with the help of Enki, ascended to Anu where he failed to answer a question about ‘the bread and water of life’.
+Opinions vary on the similarities between this creation story and the biblical story of Adam and Eve in Eden.